 While the quantitative study and qualitative study both point to areas of growth for the NSLP, this research does not suggest that the NSLP should be vacated or abandoned.
 On the contrary, throughout the research for this study, the significance and importance of a federal meal program that serves over 30 million of some of the nation’s most vulnerable students a year has been highlighted (U.S. Department of Agriculture and Nutrition Services, 2018).
 This research fits into the current body of work surrounding the NSLP by providing ground-level perspectives that can offer future researchers and policy makers a better sense of what is happening in cafeterias across the country.
 This research design also provides insight into how the participants of the NSLP experience the program in its entirety.
-This research not only highlights the importance of understanding what students have to select for lunch, but also moves toward a potential model that can give policy makers information about what students are consuming from their selections.
+This research not only highlights the importance of understanding what students have to select for lunch, but also moves toward a potential model that can give policy makers valuable information centered on what students are consuming from their selections.
 Moreover, this research identifies ideas, interventions, and solutions, through the participant experience, that may serve to enhance the efficacy of the program.
 Gaining a greater insight into how the NSLP is experienced by its participants and gaining a deeper understanding about what students are consuming from cafeterias daily will help to provide insight for future researchers and policy makers on how to continue to improve health outcomes for some of the nation’s most vulnerable students.

 Appendix 1A: Research Questioner